Airport Carbon Accreditation (ACA)

 The aim of the ACA is to improve aviation in terms of environmental efficiency and CO2 reduction through globally uniform rules.
 In Europe, all major airports are ACA certified.

-How does ACA work?
+How does Airport Carbon Accreditation work?

 CO2 emissions can be reduced in a variety of ways, such as better insulation and energy efficiency, switching to green energy sources, investing in hybrid, electric or gas-powered service vehicles, promoting the use of public transport by employees, passengers and visitors, working with airlines and air traffic management to reduce runway taxiing times or introducing environmentally friendly landing procedures.